 Vanessa Diggs, PhD

 Vanessa Diggs, PhD is a board-certified teacher who serves as a Special Ed Teacher in the Chapel Hill/Carrboro School System retiring to be the first Youth Solutions Coordinator with the City of Burlington.
 She received her PhD in 2013 from Hampton University.
 She has been an educator since starting in 1983 in Baltimore, Maryland.
 In the past Vanessa has also helped with United Way of Alamance County.
-Currently she is a Community Organizer for Promise Messengers Inc., a Non-profit that developed an organized free community summer school programs.
-Which she co-founded in 1998.
+Currently she is a community organizer for Promise Messengers Inc., a non-profit that developed an organized free community summer school program which she co-founded in 1998.